modernweb-dev/rocket/site/pages/10--docs/30--guides/20--social-media.rocket.md

    if no `<meta property="og:image"` is present

-6. deletes the `filename.opengraph.html` file
+6. Deletes the `filename.opengraph.html` file

 ## How to use it

 Add an `openGraphLayout` export to our page.

-Generally it's probably bet if we put this in our root `recursive.data.js` file which means that every page will have this functionality.
+Generally it's probably best if we put this in our root `recursive.data.js` file which means that every page will have this functionality.
 If a certain page needs a different layout we can override it.

 👉 `recursive.data.js`